Elopement Planning

 What is an elopement?

-An elopement is an intimate wedding experience, intentionally small, and a unique experience to reflect who you are as a couple without trying to meet the social constraints of the ‘traditional wedding’ standard.
+An elopement is an intimate wedding experience.
+A couple can decide to elope just the two of them, OR they can invite a small amount of family and friends to witness their union.
+An elopement is intentionally small, and a unique experience to reflect who you are as a couple without trying to meet the social constraints of the ‘traditional wedding’ standard.

 Wanting to plan an authentic wedding day experience is one of the many reasons why couples decide to elope.
 But how do you elope?
 Luckily for you, we came up with a step-by-step guide to help you with your planning process, along with some common questions couples, like you, always ask us!